 I am particularly delighted to tell my Fulbright story.
 My first Fulbright (1983) was in Bordeaux, France.
 It was there that I did research on the regulation of food intake, particularly the action of insulin on feeding.
 This research had obvious implications for diabetes research.
 We used mammals that undergo hibernation to study how food intake changes during the seasons.
-We chose this animal model because mammalian hibernators do not feed for nearly 7 months; instead they rely on their body fat to provide energy throughout the winter.
+We chose this animal model because mammalian hibernators do not feed for nearly seven months; instead, they rely on their body fat to provide energy throughout the winter.
 To this day, what turns off their food intake is still unknown, but we do have a better understanding of what hormones and neurons in the brain are involved.

-However, it was just the amazing science experience that made my first Fulbright experience great, it really was the interactions I had with normal French people.
+However, it was not just the amazing science experience that made my first Fulbright experience great, it really was the interactions I had with normal French people.
 First, being able to speak some French was a great help; second, I love food and wine.
-So, it was like I had come to Nirvana!
+So it was like I had come to Nirvana!
 I was immediately accepted by various food groups around town and got to see how French cooking was done, how wines were made, and how to enjoy them!

-On my second Fulbright (2000), I was fortunate enough to go to Vienna, Austria and work with wonderful people at the Research Institute of Wildlife Ecology.
-Again, the scientific research opportunities were wonderful and I developed several great collaborations, but I was also fortunate enough to make friends with many people who also were interested in science, good food, and wine/beer!
+On my second Fulbright (2000), I was fortunate enough to go to Vienna, Austria, and work with wonderful people at the Research Institute of Wildlife Ecology.
+Again, the scientific research opportunities were wonderful, and I developed several great collaborations, but I was also fortunate enough to make friends with many people who also were interested in science, good food, and wine/beer!